Former MP calls Boris Johnson an embarrassing buffoon report | ExBulletin

 Former MP calls Boris Johnson an embarrassing buffoon report

-Boris Johnsons, former deputy at the Foreign Office, claimed the prime minister was an embarrassing buffoon in a new book.
+Boris Johnson’s former deputy at the Foreign Office claimed the PM was an “embarrassing buffoon” in a new book.

-The journals of former politicians, serialized in the Daily Mail, cover his last four years in Parliament amid Brexit and Mr Johnson goes up to Downing Street.
+The former politician’s diaries, published in the Daily Mail, cover his last four years in Parliament amid Brexit and Mr Johnson’s rise to Downing Street.

-In an entry on September 24, 2017, Sir Alan writes that Mr Johnson despises Ms May and criticizes the apparent disloyalty of her bosses at the time.
+In an entry from September 24, 2017, Sir Alan writes that Mr Johnson ‘despises’ Ms May and criticizes the apparent disloyalty of his then boss.

-It’s an international stain on our reputation, he adds of the 56-year-old man.
+“He’s an international stain on our reputation,” he adds of the 56-year-old.

-Ms Mays ‘apparent lack of personality on the electoral campaign and Mr Camerons’ tendency to appoint a small group of close collaborators are also underlined by the former Minister of International Development.
+Ms May’s apparent lack of personality during the election campaign and Mr Cameron’s tendency to make appointments from a “small” group of close associates are also highlighted by the former Minister of International Development.

-Sir Alan, who became the first openly gay Tory MP when he stepped out in 2002, quotes Business Secretary Kwasi Kwarteng’s criticism of Mr Johnson.
+Sir Alan, who became the first openly gay Conservative MP when he left in 2002, quotes Business Secretary Kwasi Kwarteng’s criticism of Mr Johnson.

 In an entry on March 29, 2017, Sir Alan writes that he ran into Mr Kwarteng at New Palace Yard in Westminster.

-Sir Alan told The Spectator in September that year that Mr Johnson needed a regular headline correction and equated him with political power.
+Sir Alan told The Spectator in September that year that Mr Johnson “needed a regular correction” of headlines and equated him with political power.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online